scrimba/community/FAQ.md

 ## How do I create a Scrimba screencast?
 Check [this Medium post](https://medium.com/scrimba/how-to-create-a-scrimba-screencast-e5ca244bc531) for detailed instructions.

+## Can I embed Scrimba screencasts?
+Yes!
+Once you've created a screencast, hit the settings icon below the player.
+There you'll find the embed code.
+Here's a [live example](http://davekiss.com/using-es6-sets-to-create-a-unique-javascript-array-without-duplicates/) of how an ebmedded Scrimba looks like.

 ## Can I edit a recording after I've created it?
 Not yet (we're working on this feature).
 However, you can record your screencast in chapters.
 When you're doing a recording, and hit *Finish*, it'll be saved as a chapter.
 You can then add a next chapter by doing a new recording.
 If you mess up during a recording, simply hit *Cancel*, and we'll discard the recording.